 No, they will check your bag at the entrance

-In my opinion, Tayrona Colombia Park is a highlight if you’re doing it well.
-There are wildlife, beautiful nature and beautiful beaches.
+Tayrona National Natural Park will be a great destination if you’re doing it well.
+There are interesting wildlife, beautiful Nature and gorgeous beaches.

-You should absolutely avoid the weekends and the Colombian holidays.
-The crowdy part will always be Cabo San Juan but you just have to walk 15 min more to find a quiet spot.
+You should avoid weekends and Public holidays.
+The crowded part will always be Cabo San Juan, but you just have to walk 15 min more to find a quiet spot.

 The entrance fee is expensive – compared to other prices in Colombia – but you can stay as long as you want.
-This is why I recommend you to stay more than 1 day.
-It’s a perfect place to trek 2 or 3 days.
-It’s simple, you can buy food and water easily and there are many accommodations.
+This is why I recommend you stay for more than 1 day.
+It’s a perfect place to hike for 2 or 3 days.
+It’s an easy trail, you can buy food and water, and there are many accommodations.
 Be ready to sleep in a hammock.

-Also, your experience will be better if you take the Calabazo entrance.
-Yes, it’s steeper and longer but there is a high chance that you will be alone on the trail.
+Also, your experience will improve if you start hiking from the Calabazo entrance.
+Yes, it’s steeper and longer, but there is a high chance that you will be alone on the trail.
 I think it’s a no-brainer decision.